pyccel/pyccel/tutorial/numpy-functions.md

     amax, amin, sum, shape, floor

-You can get more informations about the behaviour of each function in [Numpy](https://numpy.org/docstable/reference/) documentation.
+You can get more information about the behaviour of each function in [Numpy](https://numpy.org/docstable/reference/) documentation.
 Please if you face different behaviour between Numpy results and Pyccel results, create an issue at
 <https://github.com/pyccel/pyccel/issues> and provide a small example of your problem.
 Do not forget to specify your target language.